madhoc-bytes/poodle/README.md

 **Caution:** Please be aware that running the command above will reset the database and any data you previously added will be lost.

 ## Running Multiple Users
 *Note:* When testing multiple users, it's important to use different browsers for each user session.
 This is because the authentication token used for logging in is stored per browser.
-You can use browsers like Edge, Chrome, Firefox, or Safari for separate user sessions.
+Please use either Edge or Chrome for separate user sessions.